 C = a +bY.
 In this formula a is the level of autonomous consumption, where b is the marginal propensity to consume out of income.

 - Expectations of future income

-- Difficulty of borrowing money to finance the autonomous consumption
+- Difficulty / ease of borrowing money to finance the autonomous consumption

 - Minimum standards of living and ideas of absolute poverty